-If you slice the top round before it’s cooled off, it will release all its juices, and your meat will turn out dry and tough, resulting in very chewy bites.
+If you slice the steak before it’s cooled off, it will release all its juices, and your meat will turn out dry and tough, resulting in very chewy bites.

-You cook cover the steak with foil to slow down the cooling process further, leading to even better overall results from taste and texture.
+You cook and cover the steak with foil to slow down the cooling process further, leading to even better overall results in taste and texture.

 How To Slice Top Round Steak

-When you slice a top-round steak, you want to do it against the grain.
+When you slice this steak, you want to do it against the grain.
 It should have that marble effect.
 I always liked how Fernando Larroude said,

 “The marbling on these cuts means they’ll be succulent and juicy, perfect for a summer barbecue.”-

 Slicing against the grain helps retain the juices and keeps the meat tender.
 When you cut it the wrong way, you can end up with very tough, chewy bites when you cut it incorrectly.

 Why Is Top Round A Good Steak For Grilling/Broiling?

 Grilled top-round steak is typically considered quite a lean and tough meat.

-That naturally makes it great for grilling or broiling because the effect of a grill or broil adds a significant flavor profile.
+That naturally makes it great for grilling or broiling because the effect of a charcoal or gas grill or London broil adds a significant flavor profile.

 You can easily tenderize the meat allowing it to remain juicy and flavorful.

 The top-round steak comes from a more affordable portion of the cow and is considered one of the less expensive beef.

-That makes it budget-friendly for grilling and BBQs compared to other meats.
+That makes the top-round steak budget-friendly for grilling and BBQs compared to other meats.

-Another way top round makes a good cut for broiling is an alternative to roasting it in the oven because you will find many people prefer a juicy top round for Sunday roast – sliced with a side of gravy and mash potatoes.
+Another way a top round steak makes a good cut for broiling is an alternative to roasting it in the oven because you will find many people prefer a juicy steak for Sunday roast – sliced with a side of gravy and mashed potatoes.

 It also applies to a flank steak, especially if you use Worcestershire sauce or soy sauce for the marinade alongside seasonings like freshly ground black pepper.